What is a Treatment Co-ordinator?

 My main aim after speaking to a patient is making sure they understand what the dentist is talking about, what the treatment entails and what they can expect from it.
 You will hear me say, “any questions?
 Am I making sense?
-Do you understand what we are talking about?” a thousand times a day.
+Do you understand what we are talking about?” many times a day.
 I think this helps patients a lot, they feel part of the whole process, which (of course) they are!

 What makes you good at what you do?

 I feel I am good at what I do because I go on the journey with the patient, from start to finish.
-I am there with them throughout and we have had patients who even under sedation have been asking for me.
+I am there with them throughout and we have had patients who, even under sedation, have been asking for me.

 Patients can become friends, I think this helps.
-They know I am there for them, they can speak to me honestly about their treatment (and anything else) and I make sure they are comfortable throughout their experience at Cherrybank Dental Spa.
+They know I am there for them, they can speak to me honestly about their treatment (and anything else) and I make sure they are comfortable throughout their whole experience at Cherrybank Dental Spa.